zackbk/LDAR_Sim/README.md

 #### Step 4: Populate the simulation folder with Programs and associated methods

-The simulation files allow a user to set simulation_setting / virtual_world / program/ and method parameters.
+The simulation files allow a user to set simulation_setting / virtual_world / program / and method parameters.
 If a parameter is not included in the file a default value will be used.
 One simulation_settings file, one virtual world file and at least one Program File is required for running the program while method files are required for running a method.

 ##### Example